korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 ```

 This gives me the same output as I had when I used the _iterator_.
-Using the _getName_ method though, gives you a lot more flexibility,
+Using the _getName_ method though, gives you a lot more flexibility
 in how you might iterate through the file tree.
 In this hierarchy, I know that the last two paths don't exist yet.
 I'll create some code to fix this, first by creating another private static void method.